PlqnK/csgo-cfg/README.md

 - Execute it.
 - As the message says in the console, enable motion blur in the video settings.
 - In-game, wiggle your mouse as much as possible making your screen as blurry as possible
-- Press "K", it will freeze all post-processing effect (like motion blur) in their current state so you will have a permanent blurred background.
+- Press `K`, it will freeze all post-processing effect (like motion blur) in their current state so you will have a permanent blurred background.
-- Press "M" to slow the in-game speed.
+- Press `M` to slow the in-game speed.
 - Press your weapon inspect key and you will be able to take screenshots of it under every angle.

 ## Personal config